Exposing Limitations of Language Model Agents in Sequential-Task Compositions on the Web: Language Model Agents for Web Automation

 \section{Language Model Agents for Web Automation}

-To be self-contained, we here review the representative LMAs, which are selected based on their superior performance and novelty in using LLMs for web automation; RCI (Section~\ref{sec:lma_rci}), AdaPlanner (Section~\ref{sec:lma_adaplanner}), Synapse (Section~\ref{sec:lma_synapse}), and transferred LMAs (Section~\ref{sec:finetuned_lma}).
+To be self-contained, we here review the representative LMAs, which are selected based on their superior performance and novelty in using LLMs for web automation; RCI (Section~\ref{sec:lma_rci}), AdaPlanner (Section~\ref{sec:lma_adaplanner}), Synapse (Section~\ref{sec:lma_synapse}).
 These are characterized with different base LLMs, prompting and pipeline.
-To clarify their methodological difference, we provide the pseudo code for prompted LMAs in \autoref{sec:lma_pseudo_code}.
-Moreover, we resolve the sub-optimal performance of transferred LMAs with data-rebalanced finetuning (Section~\ref{sec:html_t5_++}).
+To clarify their methodological difference, we provide the pseudo code in \autoref{sec:lma_pseudo_code}.
+Moreover, we resolve the sub-optimal performance of transferred LMAs (Section~\ref{sec:finetuned_lma}) with data-rebalanced finetuning (Section~\ref{sec:html_t5_++}).